saltcorn/react/README.md

 # react-lib

 The system gives you access to [**react-lib**](https://github.com/saltcorn/react-lib).
-This is a module with hooks and functions to interact with the Saltcorn system.
+This is a module with hooks, functions and components to interact with the Saltcorn system.
 To use it, add it as peerDependency in your components-lib.<br>
 The following examples are basic, more complete code can be found [here](https://github.com/saltcorn/react/tree/main/examples).

 ## Read rows